(For a Review of Jimmy Barnes period as lead singer with Cold Chisel, check out the 4TR blogs on October 22-24, 2019)

 He was running as fast as he could away from a childhood that had mentally scarred him, not that he ever saw himself as an unfortunate, contrarily he saw himself as the aggressor not the wounded survivor, he would say “I’m homicidal not suicidal”.
 For the next forty years he would perpetuate this myth by self-medicating with drugs and alcohol to block out the memories and tainted legacy of his dysfunctional family, until his demons almost consumed him one night in an Auckland hotel room in 2012, when he attempted to commit suicide.

 Jimmy Barnes took his early musical cues from such black American artists as Mahalia Jackson (after whom he named his first child with Jane), Jackie Wilson (after whom he named his second son), Otis Redding and Little Richard, and later from Paul Rodgers (Free), Led Zeppelin, Bad Company, and his older brother John, who was also a musician, and would directly and indirectly influence the career path of his younger brother and consequently the early history of Cold Chisel.
-Between 1978 -1983 they were quite simply the biggest band in Australia, even though they would never match the global reach and record sales of the two other local bands they admired – AC/DC and INXS – and when Barnes went solo in 1983, angry and frustrated at his inability to make a decent living, and feeling unsupported by his bandmates, he would leave behind the band that he still loved.
+Between 1978 -1983 they were quite simply the biggest band in Australia, even though they would never match the global reach and record sales of the two other local bands they admired – AC/DC and INXS – and when Barnes went solo in 1983, angry and frustrated at his inability to make a decent living, and feeling unsupported by his bandmates, who would inevitably side with Don Walker, the spiritual leader of the group, he would leave behind the band that he still loved.
 Below early days with Cold Chisel left to right – Don Walker, Jimmy Barnes, Ian Moss, Phil Small, and seated in front Steve Prestwich.

 Barnes is frank in his admission that much of his ensuing 35-year solo career was fuelled by his desire to live up to Chisel.
 “For a long time, it was all about chart position,” he admits. “‘If my record doesn’t come in at No 1, I’m a failure.’
 I cared too much about what people thought of me, and that was symptomatic of the trauma from my childhood.”